OSGeo/gdal/gdal/doc/source/drivers/raster/webp.rst

 WEBP - WEBP
 ===========

-Starting with GDAL 1.9.0, GDAL can read and write WebP images through the WebP library.
+GDAL can read and write WebP images through the WebP library.

 WebP is a new image format that provides lossy compression for